 - 1 tablespoon toasted sesame oil

-- My favorite way to make this is with edamame still in the shell.
-I also use 1/2 teaspoon of red chili flakes – I like it hot!
+- ¼ to ½ teaspoon of red chili flakes or cayenne for spice – I like it hot!

-*Toasted sesame oil has a wonderful deep flavor and can be purchased in the ethnic food aisle of most grocery stores.
-Make sure it’s toasted sesame oil and not plain sesame oil, there’s a big difference in flavor.
+You can purchase toasted sesame oil in the international food aisle of most grocery stores.
+Make sure it’s toasted sesame oil and not plain sesame oil—there’s a big difference in flavor.